BryantDom/CE/README.md

 # LTDNet-EEG: A Lightweight Network of Portable/Wearable Devices for Real-Time EEG Signal Denoising

 A PyTorch implementation of LTDNet-EEG "LTDNet-EEG: A Lightweight Network of Portable/Wearable Devices for Real-Time EEG Signal Denoising".
-(Hope to be published in TCE)

 ## Abstract